dadasahilakthar/Arcade-game/README.md

 This repository is the starter code for _all_ Udacity students.
 Therefore, we most likely

-# Aim
+# Aim of the project

-To run and play the Arcade game.
+To run and play the Arcade game with the help of Object oriented java script.

 # Cloning of the Project